sveltejs/kit/documentation/docs/40-best-practices/05-performance.md

 #### Selective loading

-Code imported via static import will be automatically bundled into your page's code.
+Code imported via static imports will be automatically bundled into your page's code.
 If there is a piece of code you need only when some condition is met, use a [dynamic import](https://vitejs.dev/guide/features#dynamic-import).

 ### Prefetching

-You can fetch [data](link-options#data-sveltekit-preload-data) and [code](link-options#data-sveltekit-preload-code) before a page is actually loaded when the user hovers over or begins to click a link with the appropriate [link options](link-options).
+You can fetch [data](link-options#data-sveltekit-preload-data) and [code](link-options#data-sveltekit-preload-code) before a page is actually loaded when the user hovers over (or begins to click) a link with the appropriate [link options](link-options).

 ### Lazy loading

-You can use a placeholder on intial page load and then swap that out with real contents after the page is loaded.
+You can use a placeholder on the intial page load, then swap it out with real contents after the page is loaded.
 For images, you can do this with [the `loading` attribute](https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading).
 To lazy load data, you can use [streaming with promises](load#streaming-with-promises).

 ### Hosting

-Your frontend should be located in the same data center as your backend for minimal latency.
-For sites with no backend, many SvelteKit adapters support deploying to "the edge", which means your code will be distributed globally so it can run next to your users.
+Your frontend should be located in the same data center as your backend to minimize latency.
+For sites with no central backend, many SvelteKit adapters support deploying to the _edge_, which means handling each user's requests from a nearby server.
+This can reduce load times significantly.
 Some adapters even support [configuring deployment on a per-page basis](https://kit.svelte.dev/docs/page-options#config).
-You should also consider serving images from a CDN — the hosts for many adapters offered by SvelteKit will do this automatically.
+You should also consider serving images from a CDN (which are typically edge networks) — the hosts for many adapters offered by SvelteKit will do this automatically.

 Ensure your host uses HTTP/2 or newer.
 Vite's code splitting creates numerous small files for improved cacheability, which results in excellent performance, but this does assume that your files can be loaded in parallel with HTTP/2.

-## Common Issues
+## Common issues

 ### Waterfalls

 One of the biggest performance killers is what is referred to as a waterfall, which is a series of requests that is made sequentially.
-This can occur on the the fontend or backend of your application.
+This can occur on the frontend or backend of your application.

 #### Frontend asset waterfall